kyoheiu/nmark/README.md

 </blockquote>
 ```

-Though I believe `nmark` is enough for normal usage, I'm working on improving the accuracy and performance.
-And issues, pull requests always welcome.
+I'm working on improving the accuracy and performance.
+Issues, pull requests always welcome.